 The Company relies primarily on trade secret, copyright, service mark, trademark law and contractual protections to protect its proprietary technology and other proprietary rights.
 Notwithstanding that the Company takes precautions to protect its intellectual property rights, it is possible that third parties may copy or otherwise obtain and use its intellectual property without authorization or otherwise infringe on Company rights.
 Additionally, it may be difficult or impossible to enforce the Company's intellectual property rights in certain foreign countries.
-The unauthorized use of the Company's intellectual property, including in foreign countries, could have a material adverse effect on its business, financial condition, or results of operation.
-The Company also seeks to protect its software and databases as trade secrets and under copyright law.
+The unauthorized use of the Company also seeks to protect its software and databases as trade secrets and under copyright law.
 The Company has copyright registrations for certain of its software, user manuals and databases.
 The copyright protection accorded to databases, however, is fairly limited.
 While the arrangement and selection of data generally are protectable, in many instances the actual data are not, and others may be free to create databases that would perform the same function.
 In some cases, including a number of the Company's most important products, there may be no effective legal recourse against duplication by competitors.
 In addition, in the future, the Company may have to rely on litigation to enforce its intellectual property rights, protect its trade secrets, determine the validity and scope of the proprietary rights of others or defend against claims of infringement or invalidity.
 Any such litigation, whether successful or unsuccessful, could result in substantial costs to the Company and diversions of its resources, either of which could materially adversely affect the Company's business.